Effects of radiative losses on the relativistic jets of high-mass microquasars: Introduction

-The effects of stellar wind on jets were studied by \cite{perucho20103d}, who performed 3D simulations of relativistic hydrodynamical jets with a simulation box scale less than the orbital separation.
-They suggested that jets with a power of a few $10^{36}$ erg s$^{-1}$ can be disrupted by the wind due to the effect of the Kelvin-Helmholtz instability.
+The effects of stellar wind on jets were studied by \cite{perucho20103d}, who performed 3D simulations of relativistic hydrodynamical jets with a simulation box scale shorter than the orbital separation.
+They suggested that jets with a power of a few $10^{36}$ erg s$^{-1}$ can be disrupted by the wind through the effect of the Kelvin-Helmholtz instability (KHI).
 A companion paper~\citep{perucho2010interaction} highlighted the formation and evolution of the recollimation shock and its potential role in particle acceleration in HMMQs.
-A larger-scale non-relativistic study was performed by \cite{yoon2015global}, with a simulation box scale of $\sim15$ orbital distance, focusing on jet bending at larger scales and obtaining a simple analytical formula for the asymptotic bending angle.
-A follow up study by~\citet{yoon2016formation} reconsidered the formation of a recollimation shock, emphasising that such a shock is likely present in Cygnus X-1 while the situation in Cygnus X-3 is less clear.
-Several papers pointed to the fact that stellar winds are rather clumpy than homogeneous and explored associated consequences for the jets~\citep{perucho20123d, Delacita2017}.
+A larger-scale nonrelativistic study was performed by \cite{yoon2015global} with a simulation box scale of $\sim15$ orbital distance, focusing on jet bending at larger scales and obtaining a simple analytical formula for the asymptotic bending angle.
+A follow-up study by~\citet{yoon2016formation} reconsidered the formation of a recollimation shock, emphasizing that such a shock is likely present in Cygnus X-1, while the situation in Cygnus X-3 is less clear.
+Several papers pointed to the fact that stellar winds are more clumpy than homogeneous and explored associated consequences for the jets~\citep{perucho20123d, Delacita2017}.

-The present paper adds to this picture with a set of 3D hydrodynamical simulations that distinguish themselves from existing work in that they are relativistic, include radiative cooling, and follow the jet evolution over comparatively large spatial distances of around 20 to 75 orbital separations.
-The comparatively large spatial domain allows us to follow jet evolution from an initial, smooth phase through the non-linear growth of instabilities to a turbulent, auto-similar state, thereby creating a larger scale perspective for some of the results cited above.
-The parameter study we perform with this general setup is anchored at system parameters inspired by Cygnus X-1 \citep{orosz2011mass} where cooling is moderate, and Cygnus X-3 \citep{zdziarski2013cyg} where a strong cooling effect occurs due to the combination of a stronger stellar wind, magnetic field and luminosity with an orbital separation one order of magnitude smaller than in the former.
+This paper adds to this picture with a set of 3D hydrodynamical simulations that distinguish themselves from existing work in that they are relativistic, include radiative cooling, and follow the jet evolution over comparatively large spatial distances of about 20 to 75 orbital separations.
+The comparatively large spatial domain allows us to follow jet evolution from an initial smooth phase through the nonlinear growth of instabilities to a turbulent, autosimilar state, thereby creating a larger-scale perspective for some of the results cited above.
+The parameter study we perform with this general setup is anchored at system parameters inspired by Cygnus X-1 \citep{orosz2011mass}, where cooling is moderate, and Cygnus X-3 \citep{zdziarski2013cyg}, where a strong cooling effect occurs due to the combination of a stronger stellar wind, magnetic field, and luminosity with an orbital separation that is one order of magnitude smaller than in Cygnus X-1.